Slow Cooker Stuffed Peppers {Beef and Rice}

-- Bell peppers – I love green bell peppers in this recipe though any color will work.
+- Bell peppers – Green Bell Peppers are classic for this.
 If your bell peppers are very large you may need to use less than five.
-Be sure to save and chop the bell pepper tops and stir them into the filling

 - Rice – Leftover cooked rice works well in this stuffed peppers recipe.